When Does Alimony Stop?

 Forms of evidence that could be used to prove a conjugal relationship might include:

-Once the court finds that a spouse participated in a conjugal relationship, it will order that maintenance be terminated, or bar maintenance where it has not yet been ordered.
+Cohabitation can be very hard to prove, and the law has changed over time to require a clear showing that the spouse and third party co-mingled finances, and overall lived their lives similar to a married couple.
+However, if the court finds that a spouse cohabitated, it may order that maintenance be terminated, or bar maintenance where it has not yet been ordered.
 It is important to note that there is no distinction between whether the party’s obligation to pay maintenance is terminated before or after maintenance is ordered.
 If a spouse dies during a divorce case, maintenance would not be awarded.
-Similarly, if a party seeking maintenance cohabitates with another person before maintenance is awarded, or before the divorce is even filed, an award of maintenance should be denied.
+Similarly, if a party seeking maintenance cohabitates with another person before maintenance is awarded, or before the divorce is even filed, an award of maintenance could be denied.

 Some courts have also held that even though a spouse has stopped living with the other person prior to finalizing the divorce, maintenance would still be denied based on that spouse’s previous cohabitation.
 Once maintenance has been barred by cohabitation, it would not be revived again, with one exception.
 If the cohabitating spouse moves back in with his or her spouse, maintenance may still be ordered based on the parties’ attempts at reconciling the marriage.